Baqend/jahcode/README.md

     });

     var myComplexObject = new MyComplexClass();
-    myComplexObject.saySomething(); // alert 'My relay complex message'
+    myComplexObject.saySomething(); // alert 'My really complex message'

     myComplexObject.isInstanceOf(MyAlreadyDefiniedClass) // returns true
     myComplexObject.isInstanceOf(MyComplexClass) // returns true

-Let's have a bit more fun with jQuery and this relay cool feature The jQuery constructor is a little bit hidden in the API, but we can also extend him
+Let's have a bit more fun with jQuery and this really cool feature The jQuery constructor is a little bit hidden in the API, but we can also extend him